Memories from Iguazú waterfalls

 Foz de Iguazu is an enchanted place.

 The Park of Iguazú seems never-ending and is the last area of continuous forest in southern Brazil.
-Walking along the perfectly kept tracks you enter the magical and fairy-like world made of huge cedars and firs, colored by a great variety of orchids, parrots, toucans and myriad of colorful butterflies moving all around.
+Walking along the perfectly kept tracks, you enter the magical and fairy-like world made of huge cedars and firs, colored by a great variety of orchids, parrots, toucans, and a myriad of colorful butterflies moving all around.

 The concert given by various and colorful birds is accompanied by the uninterrupted sound of the falls.